SynthmindsLLC/SynthBrain/05 - 🌐 Organization/Founders Lounge/Bylaws.md

 So these are from our lawyers email, bolded are our comments.

+Hey, Format the notes below for Obsidian, make them nice and pretty formatted:

 2.6 – what should be the quorum for stockholders meetings?